Logo of Salon Stolz

 Dance theatre Melodia

 A dance theatre to marvel at and participate in.
-2 dancers dance and tell stories about Robert Stolz’s childhood.
+Two dancers tell Robert Stolz’s story through dance and take the audience on an enchanting journey through his music.
 The combination of image projections, music and dance makes this dance theatre a very special experience.
 Dancing along is encouraged!

 English subtitles can be displayed on request.